SiadA2/DevOps-Learning-Path/Docker/Docker-exercise/README.md

 ## Local App setup

-Copy the contents of this repo into your local machine.
+Copy the contents of /app into your local machine.
 Then run:

 ```bash |
 docker-compose up --build